 - Form A must be printed then signed by a person authorized to bind your organization.
-Proposals will not be accepted without an authorized signature. - Web address: Evaluators may access your website or other link to view pictures, videos, collateral material, or other matter.
+Proposals will not be accepted without an authorized signature. - Applicant must check off the box indicating which geographic area their event will take place in.
+We are not accepting applications for events taking place in areas other than the ones specified. - Web address: Evaluators may access your website or other link to view pictures, videos, collateral material, or other matter.
 We are not accepting attachments of photos or collateral.
 Please do not attach any material not specifically requested in this RFP.
 Unauthorized material will be deleted prior to review by the evaluators, or the submission may be disqualified all together. - Primary RFP Contact: The person listed here will be your contact regarding any updates to the RFP process and any questions regarding your submission, as well as any award or debriefing notices.
 This will be our one and only point of contact during the RFP phase. - Primary Project Contact: The person listed here will be your post-award contact during the contract phase. - Promotional Contact: The person listed here will be the person we list on promotional materials for people interested in getting more information.